-Stacy Hollowell enters his third season at the helm of Loyola in 2016.
+Stacy Hollowell enters his fourth season at the helm of Loyola in 2017.

 Last year, Hollowell led the Wolf Pack to the second round of the SSAC Conference Tournament where the team advanced all the way to the semifinals despite being the eighth seed.
 In Hollowell’s second year at the helm, Loyola finished the 2015-16 season at 17-13 overall with a 10-8 mark in the SSAC.